This website is for anyone interested in

 COMPLETE TYPE LISTS

-Here you will find all VRs that were manufactured, listed by original owner.
-The lists show the current location of all survivors, all others being marked as scrapped.
+Here you will find all VRs that were manufactured with links to subsequent owners.
+This list shows all original owners and links to lists showing all known survivors, all others being marked as scrapped.

 Although we do not cover the Bristol SU, you will find very comprehensive comprehensive coverage on Gerry Tormey's website using the above link